Equine Internal Medicine

 The Equine Internal Medicine service has access to state-of-the-art equipment for use in equine patients.
 This includes digital radiography, video endoscopy, ultrasonography, computed tomography (CT), magnetic resonance imaging (MRI), radiation therapy (linear accelerator), electrocardiogram, and echocardiography.

-The Equine Internal Medicine service is composed of three faculty who are board certified specialists in large animal internal medicine that work on the service.
-Additionally, the service has three resident veterinarians who are training to become specialists.
-The service has two dedicated veterinary technicians who assist the veterinarians to manage day to day operations.
+The Equine Internal Medicine service is composed of faculty who are board certified specialists in large animal internal medicine that work on the service.
+Additionally, the service has resident veterinarians who are training to become specialists.
+The service has dedicated veterinary technicians who assist the veterinarians to manage day to day operations.
 Senior level veterinary students of the college work with the veterinarians to diagnosis and treat horses in our care.

 Patricia Egli, DVM